 On 13th December 2019, MBRRACE-UK published their latest Confidential Enquiry into Maternal Deaths in the UK and Ireland.

 The Saving Lives, Improving Mothers’ Care 2019 report investigates the deaths of women during or up to one year after pregnancy between 2015 and 2017.
 MBRRACE examines the reasons why each of the women died and what can be done to improve maternity care in the future.
-Continue reading Maternal suicide still the leading cause of death in first postnatal year
+Continue reading Maternal suicide still a leading cause of death in first postnatal year →

 .By Susie Lingwood, Liaison Psychiatrist, North Middlesex University Hospital

 Susie Lingwood is a Liaison Psychiatrist in north London.
 The Mums and Babies in Mind team are working with Susie and her colleagues to improve perinatal mental health services in Haringey and the surrounding boroughs.
 In this blog Susie explains what her role involves, what she has done to improve services and how mums with perinatal mental health problems and their babies are being supported locally.

 I work as a Liaison Psychiatrist in the Mental Health Liaison Service at the North Middlesex University Hospital in north London.
 This isn’t a specific perinatal mental health role, but involves liaising between psychiatry and maternity (and other services).
 Barnet, Enfield and Haringey (BEH) Mental Health NHS Trust provide the hospital with the service.
 Our boroughs are currently rated red on the Maternal Mental Health Alliance map as there is no Specialist Perinatal Mental Health service but in October 2016 we were successful in receiving funding from NHS England to develop a specialist team here and I am looking forward to being involved in its development.

 Continue reading The role of a Liaison Psychiatrist in perinatal mental health →